top of page

 • Ensuring safeguarding and data-protection protocols are always followed in online sessions.

-Conclusion: Well-being is not an optional extra but a foundation for successful learning.
+Well-being is not an optional extra but a foundation for successful learning.
 Tuition, particularly when one-to-one, offers students a supportive space that can reduce anxiety and build confidence alongside academic growth.
 Evidence from COBIS and CIS shows that families and schools increasingly expect tuition providers to acknowledge and support well-being.
 By embedding routines that balance challenge and care, tutors can help students achieve academic results without burnout.

 References